apurvakorni/Oscar-Prediction-Model/README.md

-# See you at the Movies!- Oscar Prediction Model
+# See you at the Movies!🎬- Oscar Prediction Model
 Predict winners in major Academy Award categories using gradient-boosted models and an ensemble model that blends **XGBoost**, **LightGBM**, and **CatBoost**.

 ## ✨ Highlights